 Furthermore, GONGOs have pointed to their constitutions to divert attention from other domestic laws that erode freedoms and stand in contradiction to their nations' professed commitments to the OSCE and broader international norms.
-In Tajikistan, where the government enforces strict regulations on independent media and employs vague legal terms like "slandering" the President (Article 137 of the Criminal Code) and "insulting" officials (Article 330) to suppress dissent,7 a person falsely claiming to be a representative of the independent CSO Khoma (see box 3) claimed that Article 13 of Tajikistan's Constitution was consistent with Article 19 of the International Covenant on Civil and Political Rights (WS2, 2019), while the Association of Tajik Youth in the Russian Federation (see box 4) has boasted about the country's constitutional guarantee of press freedom, citing the supposed increase of new media outlets (WS1, 2019) and ignoring the repressive implementation of other laws.
+In Tajikistan, where the government enforces strict regulations on independent media and employs vague legal terms like "slandering" the President (Article 137 of the Criminal Code) and "insulting" officials (Article 330) to suppress dissent,7 a GONGO named Khoma (see box 3) claimed that Article 13 of Tajikistan's Constitution is consistent with Article 19 of the International Covenant on Civil and Political Rights (WS2, 2019), while the Association of Tajik Youth in the Russian Federation (see box 4) has boasted about the country's constitutional guarantee of press freedom, citing the supposed increase of new media outlets (WS1, 2019) and ignoring the repressive implementation of other laws.